 Virginia Beach History Museums

 There are so many more historic sites, monuments, and museums in Virginia.
 I hope that more continue to add digital resources that we can access from the classroom or even at home!
-And keep in mind, you can also create your own virtual field trip in Google Earth!
+And keep in mind, you can also create your own free virtual field trip in Google Earth!
 Let me know what other ideas you have for virtual history field trips in Virginia!